Remix vs Next.js Comparison

 .env support out of the box, it also has a convention to prefix environment variables you want to expose to the client-side code.
 There's additionally a way to avoid the convention and manually expose a variable.

-.env support out of the box too, but it only expose
+.env support out of the box too, and it exposes

 Next.js automatically polyfill